A Brilliant Use for Blackberries

 HOME-GROWN GARBANZOS

-garbanzos on plantAfter discovering green garbanzo beans at a supermarket in Salem, I had to try growing my own.
-A friend had given me some seeds of Hannan Popbean, a brown- to black-seeded chickpea selected by Carol Deppe a Corvallis plant breeder.
+garbanzo pods on a plantAfter discovering green garbanzo beans at a supermarket in Salem, I had to try growing my own.
+A friend had given me some seeds of Hannan Popbean, a brown- to black-seeded chickpea selected by Carol Deppe, a Corvallis plant breeder.
 Carol calls this bean a popbean not because the pods make a popping noise as you press them open—all chickpeas do this, apparently—but because she pops the dried seeds like corn, by parching them in a hot, dry pan until they swell and break open.

 Although Carol grows her popbeans in spring, without irrigation, I planted mine in late May, along with soybeans, runner beans, long beans, and regular bush beans (Phaseolus vulgaris).
 A couple of weeks after the initial planting I had to fill big gaps in the other bean rows, but to my surprise every one of the garbanzos germinated.
 I was surprised again by the foliage, which looks much like vetch and nothing like other bean leaves.
 The third surprise from my chickpea row was the best one: Deer don’t eat these plants.
 I learned why they don’t when I ate my first green garbanzo, just two months after planting, and tasted something sharply sour on my fingers.
 I touched my tongue to a bean pod and understood: The plant defends itself from grazing by seasoning its pods and foliage with malic and oxalic acids.
 Brilliant!